CANmod.router: 4 x CAN to 1 x CAN (or USB) Converter

 Independence Each secondary CAN channel can be independently configured (router mode is set globally)

-Bit Rate Select between standard bit rates (5K to 1M) or use custom bit-timing
+Bit-Rate Select between standard bit-rates (5K to 1M) or use custom bit-timing (configure per channel)

 Silent Mode Configurable silent mode: Restricted (acknowledge only) or monitoring (zero transmission)